code2244/femtats-website/README.md

 ## Optimizations
 - Improve the gallery design
 - Add Calendar to schedule appointments
-- Add form so clients can make appointments through the website and not IG Direct Messages.
+- Add forms so clients can make appointments through the website and not IG Direct Messages.

 ## Lessons Learned:
 - Setting up React projects witrh Vite.
 - Working with Tailwind CSS in React projects.
 - Working with daisyUI as a plugin with Tailwind CSS
+- Deploying Vite React projects with GitHub and Netlify.